hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-The `memberAttributeChanged` has its own type of event named `MemberAttributeEvent`.
+The `memberAttributeChanged` has its own type of event named as `MemberAttributeEvent`.
 When there is an attribute change on the member, this event is fired.

-Let’s take a look at the following example.
+See the following example.

 ```javascript
 client.clusterService.on('memberAttributeChanged', function (memberAttributeEvent) {